ashe848/Voxspell/readme_forBeta.txt

-On any launch, if the any of the above don't exist, Voxspell sees this as a fatal error and won't launch at all These files won't be deleted by exiting the application Altering them outside of this application may produce unexpected behaviour ¨C so don¡¯t do it
+On any launch, if the any of the above don't exist, Voxspell sees this as a fatal error and won't launch at all These files won't be deleted by exiting the application Altering them outside of this application may produce unexpected behaviour - so don't do it

 =============================================